Nature Emergency UK

 Embedded in strategy

-Winchester City Council has not committed to embed nature’s recovery into all strategic plans and policy areas.
+Winchester City Council has committed to embed nature’s recovery into all strategic plans and policy areas.

 30 by 30